 But engineering culture is extremely valuable.
 It can keep your developers around, and if word gets out, it’ll make new talent want to work with you, easing your recruitment pain.

-Fanni Karolina Tóth from Coding Sans interviewed Sally Lait, Senior Engineering Manager at Monzo on how they handle engineering culture.
+Fanni Karolina Tóth from Coding Sans interviewed Sally Lait, Senior Engineering Manager at Monzo on how they handle engineering culture in episode 11 of the Level-up Engineering podcast.
 Monzo is all about the culture, so she delivers invaluable insight into that well-oiled cultural machine.

 Sally Lait is currently a Senior Engineering Manager at Monzo, an exclusively digital bank.
 Monzo is an incredibly fast-growing FinTech company.
 They started in 2019 with 1.3 million customers, and by the end of the year, they had reached 3.6 million.